IBM-Blockchain/blockchain-vscode-extension/client/README.md

 To debug your smart contract follow these steps:

-1. Ensure you are connected to the `local_fabric` runtime and that the `local_fabric` peer is in development mode.
+1. Ensure you are connected to the `Local Fabric` runtime and that the `Local Fabric` peer is in development mode.
 Development mode is indicated by an infinity symbol on a peer, under `Nodes` in the `Local Fabric Ops` panel.
 To toggle development mode, right-click the peer and select `Toggle Development Mode`.
 By toggling development mode, transactions will now have a large timeout value.
 2. Open your smart contract project in your workspace.
 3. Open the debug view in Visual Studio Code using the left-hand navigation bar.
 4. Select the `Debug Smart Contract` configuration by using the dropdown in the upper-left and click the **play** button on the debug toolbar.
 The extension will automatically instantiate or upgrade the smart contract as appropriate.
 If you want to test out a function that is called on instantiate or upgrade add the following to the launch configuration, where `name` is the name of the smart contract and `version` is different to the previous version used.
 Alternatively if you are using JavaScript or TypeScript then you can update the `version` in the package.json file.